Cleanups To Date

 A fun, family friendly way to help clean and protect our San Lorenzo River.

+Generally, we will meet on the east riverbank between the Laurel Street bridge and the Branciforte Creek pedestrian bridge.
+Please RSVP below to receive up-to-date location information.
 We recommend that all volunteers dress in comfortable gardening clothes, including long pants, socks and sturdy closed-toe shoes.
 Bring layers, sun protection and a reusable water bottle.
 Gloves, tools and light refreshments will be provided.

-• All ages and abilities welcome.
+All ages and abilities welcome.
 Volunteers under the age of 18 must be accompanied by an adult.

-• Call (831) 464 9200 x104, or email CWC River Ecologist Kaiya Giuliano-Monroy with any questions before the event.
-RSVP for this and other River Health Day event.
+Call (831) 464 9200 x104, or email CWC River Ecologist Kaiya Giuliano-Monroy with any questions before the event.
+RSVP

 Cleanups Accomplished